cqb13/Learn-Latin/README.md

 <h2>TODO:</h2>
 <pre>
 - Mobile css for large charts
-- Stop popups from going to center of screen when chart is switched
 - Fill in missing data
 - Fix a lot of bad code
 </pre>